DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/layout-customization/resize-columns.md

 ---
 # Resize Columns

-You can modify column width by resizing the appropriate column header.
-To resize the column, hover the right border of the column you wish to resize (so that it displays a double-sided arrow), and drag the column border.
+Hover a column header's right border (so that it displays a double-sided arrow) and drag the column border to change column width.

 ![ResizeColumns](../../../images/grid-layoutcustomization-resizecolumns.png)